Assistant Director, UMBC Center for Cybersecurity

-In addition to teaching cybersecurity at UMBC, Dr. Forno has lectured on information security, information warfare, and infrastructure protection at the American University and the National Defense University in Washington D.C.
+In addition to teaching cybersecurity at UMBC, Dr. Forno has lectured on information security, cyber warfare, and infrastructure protection at the American University and the National Defense University in Washington D.C.
 He is an affiliate of the Stanford Center for Internet and Society (CIS) and from 2005-12 was a Visiting Scientist at the Software Engineering Institute at Carnegie Mellon University, serving as an instructor for the CERT Coordination Center (CERT/CC).
 Dr. Forno also assists managing UMBC’s SFS cohort and co-advising our national champion cyberdefense team, the ‘CyberDawgs’.

 His interdisciplinary research and professional interests include information age conflict, cybersecurity operations, risk communication, and the social shaping of technology — specifically, issues related to resiliency and autonomy in networked societies.
 In addition to many articles and commentaries over the years, he is the co-author of Incident Response (O’Reilly 2001) and Cybersecurity for Local Government (Wiley 2002).
 Forno holds a Ph.D. in Internet Studies from Curtin University of Technology in Australia and is a graduate of Salve Regina University, the Naval War College, American University, and Valley Forge Military College.
 He has received research support from NSF and DoD.

 - (2013-): hackUMBC.
-This is UMBC’s student hackathon club and annual 24-hour regional hackathon event.
+Faculty advisor to UMBC’s student hackathon club and annual 24-hour regional hackathon event.

 - (2012-): Federal Scholarship for Service Program (SFS).
-Along with PI Dr. Alan Sherman, this was an initial NSF grant of $2.5 million over five years to fund 22 students studying Information Assurance (IA) and Cybersecurity, also known as the Federal CyberCorps.
+Along with PI Dr. Alan Sherman, this was an initial NSF grant of $2.5 million over five years to fund students studying Information Assurance (IA) and Cybersecurity, also known as the Federal CyberCorps.
 It has since received multiple suppliments for various related activities.

 - (2011-2015): Maryland Cyber Challenge(MDC3)